UltraMessaging/smx_perf/README.md

 of giving up the CPU.
 Informatica recommends that users work with an experienced Linux performance engineer to understand the tradeoffs of potential optimizations.
-However, Informatica does not know of any way to completely eliminate all interruptions.
+However, Informatica does not know of any way to eliminate all interruptions.

-Without doing these optimizations, the test results are extremely susceptible to interruptions.
+Without doing these optimizations, the test results are highly susceptible to interruptions.

 See [Jitter Measurement](#jitter-measurement) for a method to measure these interruptions.